nus-cs2103-AY2425S1/ip/README.md

 ## User Guide

-For a comprehensive guide on how to use Niko Chatbot, including detailed instructions and examples, please visit the [Niko Chatbot User Guide](https://your-username.github.io/niko-chatbot/).
+For a comprehensive guide on how to use Niko Chatbot, including detailed instructions and examples, please visit the [Niko Chatbot User Guide](https://publicmain.github.io/ip/).

-### Accessing the User Guide

-- **View the User Guide**:
-   - Navigate to `https://publicmain.github.io/ip/` in your browser.
-   - Note: It may take 5-10 minutes for GitHub Pages to publish your site.